“Jedo (grandpa), was it like this during the Civil War?”

 As Lebanon plunges into a depression, real GDP is expected to further contract by 9.5% in 2021 meanwhile inflation reaches a triple-digit number and the currency keeps on deteriorating.
 The standard of living has become so unbearably low, that Lebanese find themselves reminiscing over the war period when mere basic necessities were never out of reach.

 1 This number is an estimate.
 It usually ranges between 1507 and 1515.

 2 Balance of payments: A statement that summarizes all transactions that a country’s individuals, companies, and government bodies complete with individuals, companies, and government bodies outside the country.

 3 The rental economy in Lebanon explains how the banks have been relying on interest rates on savings accounts, tourism and diaspora remittances rather than productive sectors such as agriculture, industry, and technology to generate economic output.

 4 A Ponzi scheme is a form of fraud that lures investors and pays profits to earlier investors with funds from more recent investors.
 The scheme leads victims to believe that profits are coming from legitimate business activity, and they remain unaware that other investors are the source of funds.

 Stephanie Doumit is an economist, yet has found herself swimming across the tide of the corporate world.
 Driven by research and academia, Stephanie is mainly invested in the teaching and writing world where awareness could be spread through communication rather than excel sheets.
-In parallel to obtaining her master's degree, Stephanie teaches business and economics for high school students as well as first-year economics courses at the American University of Technology (AUT).
+In parallel to obtaining her master's degree in Financial Risk Management, Stephanie teaches business, economics and sociology for high school students.